simone-casti/GitHu.IO__Issues/README.md

 #How create an "ISSUE"
 To create a Issue must follow some simple steps now enumerate:

-1) In the top right corner of any page, click your profile photo, then click Your profile.

 <html>
 <body>
-prova html
+1) In the top right corner of any page, click your profile photo, then click Your profile.
 </body>
 </html>